iRobot Air Purifier App

 Key Insights

-Data visualization had to be minimal and understandable at a glance.
+Data had to be understandable at a glance

 A vacuum claening and an Airpurigier clean the air in the kitchen at the same time